Some Educational Websites about Ancient Coins

 To value a coin you need to know its identification.
 If you have it well-identified, you can search for similar coins at commercial sites:

 vcoins https://www.vcoins.com/en/coins/ancient-2.aspx ("search all stores") and

 MA-Shops https://www.ma-shops.de/antike/index.php is very similar to vcoins, but emphasizing European dealers.

 eBay is a huge site for ancient coins, but not reliable.
 Many coins are fakes and many identifications are wrong.
 But you can look there anyway.
 Go to "coins" then "ancient".
 Then "Search".
 However eBay prices listed mean nothing until after the auction closes.
 Bookmark types that interest you so you can revisit them after they have closed.
 Most US eBay coins begin at prices that are far too high and they don't sell, but are relisted again and again.
 The vast majority of coins on eBay at "Buy it now" prices are not worth that much.
 Some are not even worth 1/10 that much.
 It is amazing that sellers choose to price them like that, but "There is a sucker born every minute."
-The vast majority of overpriced coins just don't sell.
 The few US eBay ancient coins that are actual auctions and begin at low prices often triple their price in the last instant.
 It is very hard to tell from eBay what a coin is "worth."

 A serious mistake many beginners make is to think their coin is worth as much as some other coin for sale because the coins are the same "type of coin."
 But value is even more dependent upon "condition" which is very difficult to describe.
 Unless you coin is definitely better than one for sale, it might be worth very much less because of its "condition".
 That's why you need to continue with the next sites.